modular/modular/KGEN/docs/LitNotes.md

 **Types**

 User defined types in Lightning are defined as structs (and eventually classes, variants, etc).
-These all turn into an MLIR `kgen.struct.decl` operation, and references to them use the `!kgen.declref<@Symbol>` type, e.g. this:
+These all turn into an MLIR `lit.struct.decl` operation, and references to them use the `!kgen.declref<@Symbol>` type, e.g. this:

 ```python